Flutterwave/Vue-v3/README.md

 ## Initialization
 1. Import the Flutterwave Library in the  'main.js' file.

-2. Add the Flutterwave plugin to your app passing in your Flutterwave Public Key (optional)
+2. Add the Flutterwave plugin to your app, passing in your Flutterwave Public Key (optional).

 > Note 💡: For a Typescript project sample, please see the project in the example directory of the project repository.

-If Public key is not added you will have to pass in the public_key parameter to the provided payment component button  and payment function
+If the Public key is not added, you will have to pass in the public_key parameter to the provided payment component button  and payment function.

 ```javascript
 //main.js